vippsas/vipps-partner/partner-keys.md

 [Report API](https://developer.vippsmobilepay.com/docs/APIs/report-api),
 for retrieval of data about payments that have been made.
 They cannot be used to manage sales units or to make payments.

+A partner that act both as a "normal" partner and as an accounrting partner will have both partner keys and accounting keys.

 ## Authentication